matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 }
 ```

-The homeserver SHOULD apply rate limiting to the scheduling of delayed events to provide mitigation against the
+The homeserver **should** apply rate limiting to the scheduling of delayed events to provide mitigation against the
 [High Volume of Messages](https://spec.matrix.org/v1.11/appendices/#threat-high-volume-of-messages) threat.

 The homeserver MAY apply a limit on the maximum number of outstanding delayed events in which case the Matrix error code